Skip to main content

 How much do Guitar Festival tickets cost?

 Tickets range from €10 to €45 depending on the event and venue.
 Teatro Góngora flamenco concerts cost €12–15.
-Gran Teatro shows run €10–27.
-The Teatro de la Axerquía outdoor concerts are the most expensive at €25–45.
-If you're attending three or more concerts, a season pass (abono) saves 20–25% — check the official site for pass options.
+Gran Teatro shows run €10–27, with Vicente Amigo's opening nights up to €45.
+The Teatro de la Axerquía outdoor concerts are €25–45.
+If you're attending three or more concerts at the same venue, the abono gives 25% off; the Abono à la Carte (three or more shows across any venue) saves 20%.
+Note that Loquillo and Siloé are excluded from passes.

 Do I need to book Guitar Festival tickets in advance?